 How Does It Impact Our Health?

 Chronic exposure to ambient air pollution has been strongly linked to cancer (not just lung cancer), heart disease, and many forms of pulmonary disease.
-Studies show that maternal exposure to air pollution can cause birth defects, and diabetes and neurological development in children.
-The bottom line is that pollution is inflammatory, and inflammation is the root of many of our modern chronic disease states.
+Studies show that maternal exposure to air pollution can cause birth defects, diabetes and impaired neurological development in children.
+The bottom line is that pollution is inflammatory, and inflammation is the root cause of many diseases.